renuo/applications-setup-guide/sparkpost.md

 3. Create [a new API-Key for your subaccount](https://app.sparkpost.com/account/credentials), with the following permissions: *Send via SMTP, Sending Domains: Read/Write*
 4. Write down the API-key in the credential store, because it's only showed once!
 5. Credentials for SMTP setup on your app can be found [here](https://app.sparkpost.com/account/smtp), password is your generated API-key
 6. Set up your ENV-variables and test if the mails are working.
-Manual mails can be send via the following command in the rails console: `ActionMailer::Base.mail(to: 'yourname@renuo.ch', subject: 'Testmail', body: 'Mail content').deliver_now!` (disable letter opener temporarily!)
+Manual test emails can be send via the following command in the rails console (production environment): `ActionMailer::Base.mail(to: 'yourname@renuo.ch', subject: 'Testmail', body: 'Mail content').deliver_now!`

 ##### Example ENV-variables